tytso/xfstests-bld/Documentation/kvm-xfstests.md

 To stop the VM, you can run the "poweroff" command, but a much faster way to shut down the VM is to use the command sequence "C-a x" (that is, Control-a followed by the character 'x').

+## Local debugging ports

+While kvm-xfstests is running, you can telnet to a number of TCP ports (which are bound to localhost).
+Ports 7500, 7501, and 7502 will connect you to a shell prompts while the tests are running (if you want to check on /proc/slabinfo, enable tracing, etc.)  You can also use these ports in conjuction with "kvm-xfstests shell" if you want additional windows to capture traces using ftrace.

+You can also access the qemu monitor on port 7498, and you can debug the kernel using remote gdb on localhost port 7499.
+Just run "gdb /path/to/vmlinux", and then use the command "target remote localhost:7499".
+(Pro tip: it's helpful to temporarily add "EXTRA_CFLAGS += -O0" to fs/{ext4,jbd2}/Makefile, and to make sure you have CONFIG_DEBUG_INFO, CONFIG_DEBUG_INFO_DWARF4, and CONFIG_FRAME_POINTER enabled.)

 ## Log files